IABTechLab/uid2docs/docs/getting-started/gs-sharing.md

 In UID2, sharing is a process for distributing either [raw UID2s](../ref-info/glossary-uid.md#gl-raw-uid2) or [UID2 tokens](../ref-info/glossary-uid.md#gl-raw-uid2) between UID2 participants.

 All instances where a raw UID2 or UID2 token is shared with another participant fall under the definition of sharing.
-All sharing participants must meet the [legal requirements](#legal-requirements-for-uid2-sharing) specified in the following section, [Legal Requirements for UID2 Sharing](#legal-requirements-for-uid2-sharing).
+All sharing participants must meet the legal requirements specified in the following section, [Legal Requirements for UID2 Sharing](#legal-requirements-for-uid2-sharing).

+In addition, all sharing participants must follow the security requirements specified in [Security Requirements for UID2 Sharing](../sharing/sharing-security).

 Technical requirements vary according to your role and the implementation approach, and are covered in the instructions for each scenario in the sharing documentation.
-For a summary of scenarios, see [Sharing Scenarios](sharing/sharing-overview.md#sharing-scenarios) in the Sharing Overview.
+For a summary of scenarios, see [Approved Sharing Scenarios](sharing/sharing-overview.md#approved-sharing-scenarios) in the Sharing Overview.

 ## Legal Requirements for UID2 Sharing